dongwookim1984/Testing_SD/README.md

 ```

 # Reference
-[Chetverikov, D. Wilhelm, D. and Kim, D. (2018), "An adaptive test of stochastic monotonicity",
+Chetverikov, D. Wilhelm, D. and Kim, D. (2018), "An adaptive test of stochastic monotonicity"